Corporate Governance Guidelines

 - A majority of the directors at all times will be independent.

-- Independence will be determined in accordance with NASDAQ and United States Securities and Exchange Commission rules, and each independent director shall annually certify in writing that he or she is independent and inform the Board of any change in his or her independent status.
+- Independence will be determined in accordance with NASDAQ and United States Securities and Exchange Commission rules, and each independent director shall annually certify in writing that he or she is independent and inform the Board of any change in his or her independence status.

-- Selection criteria shall be established by the nominating committee.
-In addition to other criteria adopted by the nominating committee, the nominating committee shall evaluate a candidate’s ability to contribute to the diversity of experience of the Board, taking into account a candidate’s personal and professional experiences and background, including geographic, age, gender, race and ethnicity differences, as well as other differentiating characteristics.
+- Selection criteria shall be established by the Nominating Committee.
+In addition to other criteria adopted by the Nominating Committee, the Nominating Committee shall evaluate a candidate’s ability to contribute to the diversity of experience of the Board, taking into account a candidate’s personal and professional experiences and background, including geographic, age, gender, race, and ethnicity differences, as well as other differentiating characteristics.

 4. Board Tenure

 - The Company is committed to the annual election of all directors.

 - The Board believes that shareholders benefit from continuity of directors, and does not believe that a limitation on the number of terms or a mandatory retirement age is in the best interests of shareholders.

 - A director may serve on no more than four public boards (including the Company’s Board) and no more than three public Audit Committees.